Lasseignejk/DC-Practice/FrontEndProject/readMe.md

 - Code to 'catch' invalid entries in the input field on the main page.
 That input field was something I added last minute and it took forever to figure out, even with w3schools.
 I just didn't have time before the project was due to add the 'catch' in.
 Right now, if a user types something invalid and hits the button, it takes them to a page but nothing loads on the screen.
 The code breaks.
 - One thing I tried to figure out but eventually scrapped because of time was I wanted to have a cool scrolling animation on the home page, where you scroll down and the two divs below the title appear.
 I looked into it a little bit, decided it was too intense, and moved on.
 - Another thing I scrapped was changing the way the 'activities' load on the individual park pages.
 Right now, they populate on the bottom of the page in blue spans.
 It looks ok if there are only a few, but for the bigger parks that have over 20, it looks cluttered, especially for mobile devices.
 I threw around making it a modal like the alerts, or storing them in an acordian, but I scrapped it for time and left it as is.
 - I'd also like to add more information on the individual park pages as well.
-The National Park API has a rediculous amount of information stored on it; I barely scratched the surface with what I have now.
+The National Park API has a rediculous amount of information stored in it; I barely scratched the surface with what I have now.
 - Last but not least, I'd like to add 'favorite' functionality.
 That was in the original design, but like the rest, got scrapped for time.
 I briefly looked into it and local storage, but it looked too time consuming.